BBGInnovate/Sports-Data-Application-Suite/README.md

 This class is just a simple thin 'dispatcher' so the app.js class and the supporting service classed are more loosely coupled.

+####CronService.js

+This class handles all the Cron functionality for the application.

 ####Transformer.js

 This class generates the properly formatted JSON used by all other applications from the OPTA XML.